alpinedatalabs/demos/airline_ontime_stats/README.md

 Run the demo in Chrome or Firefox web browsers.

 Ensure to run the demo before you show it live and use Actions\My Flow Results to display the outputs of the analytic flow.

-It typically takes about 40 minutes for the model to complete the calculations on a very small Hadoop cluster, and considerably less time if you have a medium-size or a large cluster.

 This demo is designed to work on Hadoop.
 To run it on PostgreSQL you'd have to slightly adjust the model, as some operator configuration variables work differently on relational databases.
 These adjustments, however, should be trivial.